The Closed Range Property and Gaffney's Inequality of the De Rham Complex in Unbounded Domains: Applications

 \subsection{Exponential Stability}

 We quickly introduce the operator-theoretic setting for space-time equations in the context of evolutionary equations introduced by Picard, \cite{zbMATH05599240}.
 We also refer to the monograph \cite{STW22} accessible for graduate students, and, particularly, we refer to \cite[Chapter 11]{STW22} on exponential stability.
 The core result to deduce exponential stability for (nonlinear, time-nonlocal) Maxwell's equations in \cite{DTW24} is an exponential stability statement for evolutionary equations that can be found in \cite[Corollary 11.6.1]{STW22}.
 In the following, we sketch the set-up and provide a corresponding stability result for Maxwell type equations.
-For this, we introduce for $\nu\in \reals$, the Hilbert space endowed with the obvious scalar product.
-Introducing the (distributional, time-) derivative $\partial_{t,\nu}$ on this space with maximal domain, the following result is a standard application of Picard's well-posedness theorem, where we understand that operators defined on $\H$ can be lifted canonically to operators on $ \Lt_\nu(\reals;\H)$ retaining their properties (e.g., self-adjointness, positivity, etc.) For ease of readability, we will re-use the notation of the original operator also for the lifted one. \begin{theo}[{{Picard's theorem, \cite[Theorem 6.2.1]{STW22}}}] Let $0\leq \M_0=\M_0^*, \M_1\in \L(\H)$, $\S$ be a skew-selfadjoint operator in $\H$.
-Then, if there exists $\nu_0\geq 0$ such that
+For this, we introduce for $\nu\in\reals$, the Hilbert space

+endowed with the obvious scalar product.
+Introducing the (distributional, time-) derivative $\p_{t,\nu}$ on this space with maximal domain, the following result is a standard application of Picard's well-posedness theorem, where we understand that operators defined on $\H$ can be lifted canonically to operators on $\Lt_{\nu}(\reals;\H)$ retaining their properties (e.g., self-adjointness, positivity, etc.).
+For ease of readability, we will re-use the notation of the original operator also for the lifted one.